Tornadoes of 2016: November 27–30 (United States)

 The next day, the SPC issued a Moderate risk for central Mississippi and portions of Louisiana, Alabama, and Tennessee.
 This included a large 10% hatched risk area for tornadoes, and a smaller 15% hatched risk area for tornadoes across northern Mississippi.
 Throughout the late afternoon and evening, multiple supercell thunderstorms developed.
 Hail and winds battered Mississippi, and several EF1 tornadoes caused minor to moderate damage in rural areas of the state.
 After sunset, the event rapidly escalated into a significant outbreak as the intensifying supercell thunderstorms pushed into Alabama, and significant tornadoes began touching down.
 An EF2 tornado near Belgreen snapped many trees and injured one person when a house was damaged and shifted on its foundation.
 Two EF2 tornadoes moved through Winston County and heavily damaged or destroyed multiple homes, mobile homes, and outbuildings, and also snapped numerous trees and power poles near Arley and Double Springs.
 An EF2 tornado touched down over Monte Sano Mountain in eastern Huntsville, snapping and uprooting many trees, and damaging numerous homes as it passed through several subdivisions, a few of which had roofs torn off.
-A horse riding arena was also destroyed by the Huntsville area tornado.
+A horse-riding arena was also destroyed by the Huntsville area tornado.
 An EF3 tornado passed near the towns of Danville and Neel, causing major structural damage to industrial buildings, homes and a fire station.
 A motorcycle shop was leveled, vehicles were tossed, and several mobile homes were completely destroyed as well.
 At around midnight and into the very early morning hours of November 30, the storms moved into northeastern Alabama and southern Tennessee.
 A powerful EF3 tornado ripped directly through the town of Rosalie and to the north of Ider, killing four people and injuring nine others.
 The Rosalie/Ider tornado destroyed homes and mobile homes, churches, and businesses along its path.
 A shopping plaza in Rosalie was leveled by the tornado, and a daycare center near Ider was reduced to a bare slab.
-Further to the north, strong tornadoes were impacting communities in Tennessee, including an EF3 that severely damaged the town of Ocoee.
+Further to the north, strong tornadoes were impacting communities in Tennessee, including another EF3 tornado that severely damaged the town of Ocoee.
 The Ocoee post office and fire station were destroyed, two people were killed in town, a cell phone tower and a metal truss tower were knocked down, and 20 people were injured.
 A high-end EF2 tornado struck Athens, destroying several businesses and manufactured homes, heavily damaging a large church complex, and injuring 20 people.
 A few homes sustained major structural damage and a double-wide mobile home was completely destroyed by another high-end EF2 tornado that passed near Whitwell and Dunlap.
 After sunrise, additional weaker tornadoes touched down in Louisiana, Alabama, Georgia, Florida, and South Carolina.
 This included several brief tornadoes that caused minor to moderate damage in and around Atlanta.
-A high-end EF1 downed many trees and damaged numerous homes in Simpsonville, South Carolina as well.
+A high-end EF1 tornado downed many trees and damaged numerous homes in Simpsonville, South Carolina as well.
 Overall, the outbreak produced 48 tornadoes, killed six people, and injured many more.